o/rest-api-test-example/README.md

-This repository demonstrates using Guzzle for testing REST API's
+This repository demonstrates using Guzzle for testing REST API's with PHPUnit.

 First of all you need to install `composer` for installing dependencies.